Small sponge balls covered with chocolate that look like lollipops. Have fun decorating them with your creative ideas!

-If drawing bear faces onto the lollipops (shown 2nd from the left in the photo), cut slits into the lollipops in 2 places and insert sliced almonds to serve as "ears."
+If you'd like to draw bear faces on the lollipops (as shown second from the left in the top photo), cut two slits into the lollipops and insert two sliced almonds to serve as ears.
 Carefully press the almonds fairly deep into the lollipops to ensure that they don't fall out.

-Finely chop the coating chocolate and melt in a double boiler as before.
+Finely chop the chocolate for coating and melt in a double boiler as before.
 Dip the lollipops in, then place onto parchment paper to cool and set.

-Use the white chocolate pen to draw on the outer parts of the mouths.
-Press the small ball-shaped chocolates on to make the noses.
+Use the white chocolate pen to draw the outer part of the mouth.
+Press the small ball-shaped chocolates on for the nose.

-Use the dark chocolate pen to draw on the eyes and the details of the mouths, then let rest until set.
+Use the dark chocolate pen to draw on the eyes and the details of the mouth, then let rest until set.

-Paper sticks about 11 cm long and about 4 mm thick.
+Use paper sticks about 11 cm long and about 4 mm in diameter.